dobin/ffw/docs/tutorial-sample-project.md

 INFO:root:ReceiveData err on msg 3: timed out
 ```

-It should provoke the error in GDB:
+It should provoke the crash in the target program running in GDB:
 ```
 New client connected
 Received data with len: 4 on state: 0